-The Council receives significant funding in the form of grants from NEH.
-Such grants are authorized by NEH to be used by the Council for support of eligible projects in the humanities, for program development and for administrative costs of the Council.
+UH receives significant funding in the form of grants from NEH.
+Such grants are authorized by NEH to be used by UH for support of eligible projects in the humanities, for program development and for administrative costs of UH.
 Such grants are for a five-year period with annual awards in the first three years.
-Contract Number SO-50448-11 is available for expenditures through October 31, 2015, and Contract Number SO-50626-14 is available for expenditures through October 31, 2018.
+Contract Number SO-50448-11 was available for expenditures through October 31, 2015, and Contract Number SO-50626-14 is available for expenditures through October 31, 2018.